 By Marika Sboros

-The title is one of Queen’s greatest hits: Who wants to live forever.
-It’s the annual conference of the Icelandic Health Symposium (IHS) in Reykjavik in September 2017.
+Its title is one of Queen’s greatest hits: Who wants to live forever.
+The annual conference of the Icelandic Health Symposium (IHS) takes place in Reykjavik in September 2017.
 It brings together global experts in health and longevity.

 That’s the path to a long, sustainable future for both humans and the planet.
 And what better place to learn about that than Iceland?
 It is, says Icelandic cardiologist Dr Axel Sigurdsson, home to some of the planet’s strongest, healthiest humans.